 The UK government has opened its call for evidence over the use of 'randomised monetisation mechanics' aka loot boxes in videogames.
-The call is asking for input and feedback from...
+The call is asking for input and feedback from gamers (and their parents/guardians), developers, industry, and academia over concerns that the use of loot boxes are harmful and should be subject to restrictions under...
 Continue Reading →

-Last week we wrote a summary of The Logan Review, Mark Logan's astonishing report, which reimagines the role, the scope, the success and the future of Scotland's digital technology ecosystem....
+Last week we wrote a summary of The Logan Review, Mark Logan's astonishing report, which reimagines the role, the scope, the success and the future of Scotland's digital technology ecosystem.
+The full report runs to 89 carefully considered pages.
+In our review, we highlighted many of the recommendations made, which stretched from primary school education,...
 Continue Reading →

 The Logan Report is a deep dive into the whole Scottish tech ecosystem (including games), looking at how Scotland could provide greater support for tech businesses and create a more digitally literate, entrepreneurial and collaborative society.